 Associated Eye Care offers treatment for many corneal and external eye diseases, including:

 Comprehensive Ophthalmology, Cataract & Refractive Surgery, Corneal & External Disease

-Locations: Stillwater, Woodbury, and North Metro
+Locations: Stillwater, Woodbury, and Hugo

 Dr. Vislisel is a board-certified ophthalmologist specializing in cornea, external disease and refractive surgery.
 He received his medical degree from the University of Iowa in 2007 and graduated with Research Distinction.
 He then completed his medical internship in Tucson, Arizona and returned to the highly-ranked University of Iowa for his ophthalmology residency and fellowship training in cornea and external eye disease where he received the Fellow Teaching Award and the P.J.
 Leinfelder award for excellence in research.
 He has special interest in cataract surgery, corneal transplantation, corneal crosslinking, anterior segment and ocular surface surgery, and laser refractive surgery such as LASIK.